samuelbalogh/people-api/Readme.md

 ## Limitations

-I have shifted some logic the application layer, like sorting results, so that people are surrounded by people with whom they are connected with.
-I'm not sure if that would have been feasible in Postgres.
+I have shifted some logic the application layer, like sorting results, so that people are surrounded by people with whom they are connected with - this is done via a recursive depth-first traversal (I'm not sure if that would have been feasible in Postgres).